shinsenter/defer-laravel/README.md

 ## Global usage

-To allow optiomization for all of your routes, add the `DeferLaravel` middleware at the top of the `$middleware` property of  `app/Http/Kernel.php` class:
+To allow `DeferMiddleware` for all of your routes, add the `DeferMiddleware` middleware at the top of the `$middleware` property of  `app/Http/Kernel.php` class:

 ```php
 protected $middleware = [